jtrangel/obsidian-notes/Databricks Associate DE exam V3/Databricks Lakehouse Platform.md

 	- Several CI/CD functionality is available by integrating with a tool like Github Actions (Call Repos API to automate)
 	<br />
 14. Identify Git operations available via Databricks Repos. [[1](https://docs.databricks.com/en/repos/git-operations-with-repos.html)]
-	- Commit, Push, Pull, Merge, Rebase, and create branches
+	- Commit, Push, Pull, Merge, Rebase, Reset, and create branches
+	- **NOTE**: As of Oct 2023, Rebase and Reset are currently experimental/preview features in the exam context.
+They are considered as not part of available git operations when asked in the exam.
 	<br />
 15. Identify limitations in Databricks Notebooks version control functionality relative to Repos. [[1](https://docs.databricks.com/en/repos/git-version-control-legacy.html), [2](https://www.examtopics.com/discussions/databricks/view/104744-exam-certified-data-engineer-associate-topic-1-question-10/#:~:text=An%20advantage%20of%20using%20Databricks%20Repos%20over%20the%20built%2Din,Databricks%20Repos%20is%20built%20upon.)]